How to Layer Bedding Like a Designer

 Try a mix of ivory, stone, greige, warm taupe, and a touch of black or muted navy or olive for contrast.

-Layering bedding like a designer doesn’t mean stuffing your bed with pillows or using expensive materials.
-It’s about thoughtful choices, texture play, and an effortless finish.
-Start with quality basics, add visual weight at the foot of the bed, and keep your palette soft and cohesive.
+Layering bedding like a designer doesn’t mean stuffing your bed with pillows or buying $300 sheets.
+Start with quality basics, add visual weight at the foot of the bed, and keep your cohesive.